Best San Diego Zoo Tips & Itinerary (with Kids)

 Afternoon

-Next, board the Skyfari for an uplifting way to view the zoo and reach Discovery Outpost.
-If you’d rather walk, take Bashor Bridge before winding your way through the Monkey Trails.
+If you’d rather walk, take Bashor Bridge before winding through Monkey Trails.
 If taking this route, then make sure to stop by the gorgeous gorilla exhibit.

 Lastly, hit up the Flamingo and Duck Pond before you head out, if you did not already see this exhibit at the end of your Monkey Trails tour.